carlgira/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I train a Linear SVM, usign the hog and color features.
-I tune the parameters used for the hog features doing some test runs.
+I train a Linear SVM, using the hog and color features.
+I tune the parameters using the random generator.

-After tuning the parameters the accuracy of the model reach **0.9994**
+After tuning the parameters the accuracy of the model reach **0.9994** on the test set.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-You can see the code in the section titled "Sliding Window Search".
+You can see the code in the section titled **"Sliding Window Search"**.
 The method combines HOG and color feature extraction with a sliding window search, but rather than perform feature extraction on each window individually which can be time consuming, the HOG features are extracted for the entire image and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
-The overlaping of bounding boxes was on 50%.
+The overlapping of bounding boxes was 50%.

 The method performs the classifier prediction and returns a list of boxes corresponding with the positions of the car predictions.

-The image below shows the first attempt at using find_cars on one of the test images, using a single window size:
+The image below shows the first attempt at using find_cars on one of the test images:

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales using a linear SVM using the hog and color features as input.
-The tuning of the model was done previously finding optimus parametes for the feature extraction.
+The tuning of the model was done previously finding optimum parameters for the feature extraction.

-The resulting rectagles after passign the linear SVM looks like this.
+The resulting rectangles after passign the linear SVM looks like this.

 ![alt text][image4]
 ---